AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados.md

 - After users sign in successfully, the extension is automatically used to sign in to any other supported app or website.

-You can test it by opening Safar in Private mode https://support.apple.com/guide/ipad/browse-the-web-privately-ipad8ea0fc1a/ipados abd opening the site portal.office.com
+You can test it by opening Safar in Private mode https://support.apple.com/guide/ipad/browse-the-web-privately-ipad8ea0fc1a/ipados and opening the site portal.office.com

 ## Next steps